webtorrent/webtorrent/README.md

 ## Interoperability with BitTorrent

-**Problem:** WebTorrent clients and nortmal BitTorrent clients cannot directly connect because WebRTC cannot open UDP/TCP sockets.
+**Problem:** WebTorrent clients and normal BitTorrent clients cannot directly connect because WebRTC cannot open UDP/TCP sockets.
 This is a security restriction on WebRTC that is unlikely to change.
 So, how do we get content into the WebTorrent network?

 **Best solution:** Mainstream BitTorrent clients add support for WebTorrent.
 Basically, normal clients implement WebRTC so that WebTorrent clients can directly connect to them.
 (This could happen once WebTorrent has a lot of users.)

-**Good solution:** Users who want to download torrents that aren't yet seeded by any WebTorrent users need to install a "hybrid client" that implements WebTorrent and BitTorrent.
-This can be implemented as a Chrome app/Firefox extension that bridges the networks like this:
+**Good solution:** Users who want to download torrents that aren't yet seeded by any WebTorrent users need to install a "hybrid client" that implements WebTorrent **and** BitTorrent.
+This can be implemented as a Chrome/Firefox App/Extension that bridges the two networks like this:

-  - Hybrid clients can seed/leech from **both** WebTorrent and BitTorrent users.
+  - Hybrid clients can seed+leech from **both** WebTorrent and BitTorrent users.
-  - Hybrid clients are nodes in **both** the WebTorrent and BitTorrent DHT.
+  - Hybrid clients are DHT nodes in **both** the WebTorrent and BitTorrent DHTs.
-  - The first time a hybrid client downloads a torrent that no other WebTorrent clients were seeding, they become the first WebTorrent seeder.
+  - The first time a hybrid client downloads a torrent that no other WebTorrent clients are seeding, they become the first WebTorrent seeder.
 (They essentially "bring" the file into the WebTorrent network).
-  - Note: Hybrid clients **never** download torrents on behalf of other users.
+  - Important note: Hybrid clients **never** download torrents on behalf of other users.
 That would be a terrible idea.

-Until BitTorrent clients add support for WebTorrent, pure WebTorrent clients can only download from other WebTorrent clients.
+  - Until BitTorrent clients support WebTorrent, "pure" **WebTorrent clients can only download from other WebTorrent clients.**

 ## WebTorrent vs BitTorrent

-- WebTorrent is slower at finding peers since "DHT over WebRTC" requires multiple roundtrips for peer introductions (WebRTC signaling)
+- WebTorrent is slower at finding peers since "DHT over WebRTC" requires multiple roundtrips for peer introductions.
+(This is a requirement of WebRTC signaling - no way around this)
-- Peers must keep their browser tab open to seed (need UI to encourage seeding back at least 2x)
+- WebTorrent peers must keep their browser tab open to seed (Show UI to encourage seeding back at least 2x)
-- Slower piece verification (SHA1) (max 2MB/s with web worker pool, Web Crpyto API will bring huge speed-up when it's ready)
+- Slower piece verification (SHA1) (max 2MB/s with web worker pool, Web Crpyto API will bring huge speed-up when it's finally ready)
 - WebTorrent bootstrap DHT node does *a bit* more work than a BitTorrent one since it must do WebRTC signaling.
-Not a huge deal.
+(Not a huge deal)

-## Needed NPM modules
+## Planned NPM modules

+- webtorrent
 - webtorrent-chrome
-- webtorrent
 - webtorrent-protocol
 - webtorrent-dht
 - webtorrent-bootstrap